Bueng Sam Phan district

 Bueng Sam Phan (บึงสามพัน, [bɯ̄ŋ sǎːm pʰān]) is a district (amphoe) in the southern part of Phetchabun province, northern Thailand.

 History

 Tambon Sap Samo Thot was created by separating it from Tambon Ban Phot, Nong Phai district in 1966.
 On 15 May 1975 tambon Sap Samo Thot together with tambons Sap Mai Daeng, Nong Chaeng, and Kan Chu were split from Nong Phai District to create the minor district (king amphoe) Bueng Sam Phan.
 It was named Bueng Sam Phan ('Sam Phan pond') after the most important water resource of the district.

 The minor district was upgraded to a full district on 25 March 1979.

 Geography

-Neighboring districts are (from the north clockwise) Chon Daen and Nong Phai of Phetchabun Province, Phakdi Chumphon of Chaiyaphum province, Wichian Buri of Phetchabun, and Phaisali and Nong Bua of Nakhon Sawan province.
+Neighbouring districts are (from the north clockwise) Chon Daen and Nong Phai of Phetchabun Province, Phakdi Chumphon of Chaiyaphum province, Wichian Buri of Phetchabun, and Phaisali and Nong Bua of Nakhon Sawan province.

 Administration

 The district is divided into nine sub-districts (tambons), which are further subdivided into 117 villages (mubans).
 Sap Samo Thot is a township (thesaban tambon) and covers parts of tambons Sap Samo Thot and Bueng Sam Phan.
 There are nine tambon administrative organizations (TAO).